 Female pelvic medicine and reconstructive surgery

-Residents are chosen each year to be part of mission trips to Guatemala.
+PGY-4 residents have the opportunity to be part of mission trips to Guatemala.
 This gives the resident exposure to the medicine of this country and the need these women have for trained physicians.
 Many lives are changed by this experience both the patients and the residents who are given this opportunity.